 The front-facing Sony CIS die size is 3.73 mm x 5.05 mm (18.8 mm2) and has a pixel pitch of 1.0 µm.
 Both are metrics are aligned with iPhone 7’s front-facing camera, however we also noted the absence of TSVs so we’ll be doing more work to explore the hybrid bonding on this Exmor RS die.

-The iPhone 8 Plus A1897 model we are examining initially is an Intel solution based phone.
+The iPhone 8 Plus A1897 model we examined initially is an Intel solution based phone.
 We see Intel’s next generation Baseband Processor (Modem) the PMB9948.
-With many thanks to our lab colleagues’ quick turnaround, we have seen the die marks as “X2748 B11”.
+We found the die marks to be “X2748 B11”.
 It is Intel’s XMM7480 modem and is the company’s fourth-generation LTE modem.

 The balance of the RF front end looks much like the iPhone 7 with the following observations on winners in our iPhone 8 Plus; Envelope tracking goes to Qorvo 81004, High-band PAMiD goes to Broadcom 8066LC005, Mid-band PAMiD goes to Broadcom 8056LE003 and the Low-band PAMiD goes to Qorvo 76041.

-We weren’t too surprised to find a NXP NFC module in the iPhone 8 Plus.
+We were not too surprised to find a NXP NFC module in the iPhone 8 Plus.
 This one has package markings ‘80V18’.
 This is different from the PN67V we found in the iPhone 7 Plus.